benthorner/snsary/docs/extras/i2c.md

 # noticeable effect on the reported CO2 readings.
 # device.ambient_pressure = 0  # original was "0"

-# Disable auto calibration of CO2.
-This relies on
+# Enable auto calibration of CO2.
+Setting a forced
-# daily, prolongued exposure to fresh air, which
-# isn't a reliable assumption for a typical home.
+# calibration reference works for a while but needs
+# to be repeated after a few months.
+Daily exposure
+# to atmospheric CO2 is more reliable, longterm.
-device.self_calibration_enabled = False
+device.self_calibration_enabled = True

-# Run this after exposing the device to fresh air
-# for 30 minutes i.e. next to an open window.
-May
-# need to repeat to get "400" as the average.
-device.forced_recalibration_reference = 400

 # This is a negative offset to compensate for the
 # local heating of the circuit board.
 I use an